brnomade/DeftPascalToolchain/README.md

 - a source code editor (currently I am using Context v0.98.6 - freeware - www.contexteditor.org)
 - ROM files for Mame - I am currently emulating a CoCo 2B -  http://www.colorcomputerarchive.com/coco/ROMs/MESS/

 For convenience I have assembled a DSK containing the Deft Pascal and AGS Library in a single disk ready for use with Mame.
-You will find it on the repository.
+You will find it on this repository.